 These materials include student and University publications, photographs, audio and video recordings, posters, maps, architectural plans, and memorabilia.

 Our policies and regulations regarding the use of our collections work to balance preserving the Library’s unique resources while providing an inviting research and study environment for library users.
 All materials must be used in the Special Collections Jack H. and Tybie Davis Satin Reading Room.
-Users are required to complete and submit a Reader’s Registration Form, preferably at least three working days in advance.
-(Do you want to say anything here about copying/photocopying and use in publications?)
+Users are required to complete and submit a Reader’s Registration Form.

 While the Department of Special Collections and University Archives makes every effort to make materials available to researchers, it should be noted that many records and collections are closed to users due to agreements with the donor or the originating office.
 We try to make these restrictions as minimal as possible.